 No aftermarket or prototype electronically-controlled suspension unit may be used.
 If original electronic unit is used, it must be completely standard (any mechanical or electronic part must remain as homologated).
-The original electronic system must work properly in the event of an electric/electronic failure otherwise it may not be homologated for FIM/UEM AA competitions.
+Rear suspension linkage must remain as originally produced by the manufacturer for the homologated motorcycle.

-6.6.4 Wheels
+6.8.4 Wheels